JHoovs/JHoovs.github.io/README.md

 👀 I work on finding therapeutic target or biomarkers (prognostic/predictive) for multiple cardiometabolic (e.g. Chronic Kidney, Atherosclerosis, Diabetes, Liver, Neurodegenrative, etc.) diseases combining data-driven and knowledge-driven avenues by leveraging the integration of bulk and single cell multi-omics data alongside clinical data from human observational cohorts and clinical trials

-🌱 I currently collaborate, lead studies or projects and team of exceptional clinical data scientists and bioinformaticians involving single-cell transcriptomics, spatial transcriptomics, proteomics, metabolomics, multi-omics data integration, clinical data integration to achieve the above
+🌱 I currently collaborate, mentor PhD/PostDocs/Data Scientists, lead studies or projects and, a team of exceptional clinical data scientists and bioinformaticians involving single-cell transcriptomics, spatial transcriptomics, proteomics, metabolomics, multi-omics data integration, clinical data integration to achieve the above

-💻 I also worked on omics projects involving preclinical data with interventional designs e.g. knockout or drug treated at single cell or bulk multi-omics level
+💻 I also worked on omics projects involving preclinical data with interventional designs e.g. knockout or drug-treated at single cell or bulk multi-omics level

 💞️ I also collaborate on developing applied machine learning models using publicly available data with curious students or researchers and contribute to open science and open source modeling.
-I am fascinated by the potential of high-dimnesional and high-throughput biomedical data.
+I am fascinated by the potential of high-dimensional and high-throughput biomedical data.

 ## Publications